Skip to main content

 Academic

 A sophisticated analysis of the regulatory environment governing long-term use of compounded hormones requires an examination of the inherent tension between medical practice and drug manufacturing.
-The legal framework, primarily the Federal Food, Drug, and Cosmetic Act (FDCA) as amended by the and Security Act (DQSA), attempts to resolve this tension by creating distinct operational pathways.
+The legal framework, primarily the Federal Food, Drug, and Cosmetic Act (FDCA) as amended by the Drug Quality and Security Act (DQSA), attempts to resolve this tension by creating distinct operational pathways.

 The core of the issue lies in how to classify compounded preparations.
 Are they extemporaneous preparations falling under the practice of pharmacy, or are they unapproved new drugs subject to the full force of FDA oversight?
 The history of litigation and legislation reflects a continuous effort to delineate this boundary.